AlexWanghaoming/ComplexOvercooked/readme.md

 </p>
 To better adapt to reinforcement learning🧠, we have made the following improvements🔧:

-Firstly, the game logic is closer to the real Overcooked 2👨‍🍳 compared to the simplified overcook, which is actually a multiplayer and multitasking cooperative game👫👬.
+Firstly, the game logic is closer to the real Overcooked 2👨‍🍳 compared to the simplified Overcooked_AI, which is actually a multiplayer and multitasking cooperative game👫👬.
 The maximum number of players is four🎮, and at the same time, the agents might need to cook various dishes🍲.
 Multiple agents need to have a sense of division of labor and task allocation🤝, which is not fully reflected in the simplified overcook environment.

 Moreover, the task steps in the simplified overcook are quite simple, like making onion soup only requires putting three onions into the pot, cooking, and serving🍜.
 This makes the cooperation model among agents quite singular.
 Diverse modes of cooperation test the coordination and collaboration among agents🤖, which is beneficial for training agents with superior cooperative abilities.